-The analyzer offers real-time power-level triggers, line trigger, and external triggers.
-Option 52 adds frequency mask triggers, and Option 200 includes frequency edge, DPX density, and runt triggering.
+The analyzers offer real-time power-level triggers, frequency mask trigger, frequency edge trigger, line trigger, runt trigger, DPX density, and external triggers.
 It uses a trigger event as a reference point in time for the seamless acquisition of the signal.
 This allows the analyzer to store both pretrigger and posttrigger information.